-Luis Santos (Zamora 1962) is a full time professor on the area of Urban and Territorial Management in the School of Architecture at University of Valladolid.
-He is a permanent member of the IUU, Urban Planning Institute of the University of Valladolid, and current director of the Ciudades journal.
+Luis Santos (Zamora 1962) is associate professor on the area of Urban and Territorial Management in the School of Architecture at University of Valladolid.
+He is the current director of the IUU, Urban Planning Institute of the University of Valladolid, as well as of the Ciudades journal.

 He took a degree on Geography at the University of Valladolid in 1988, railroad worker between 1979 and 2000, and professional geographer between 1991 and 2003, as territorial analyst and expert on inland transport, university specialist on landscape planning and diploma on urban planning.
 He has a Doctorate by the University of Valladolid since 2002, with a thesis on railways on the city.
 He teaches at the University of Valladolid; associated part-time lecturer between 1999 and 2003, PhD assistant professor between 2004 and 2008, and since then PhD full professor.